CliMA/CloudMicrophysics.jl/docs/src/P3Scheme.md

 !!! note "Differences with Morrison & Milbrandt (2015)"
     There are numerous differences between the P3 scheme in Morrison & Milbrandt (2015) and the P3 scheme in this package:
-    - the maximum freezing rate (wet growth limit) is computed at the particle level, instead of as a bulk process
+    - the maximum freezing rate (wet growth limit) is computed at the particle level by default, instead of as a bulk process. [`P3Scheme.BulkPartition`](@ref) selects the reference's population-level comparison instead, keeping this scheme's own capacity
     - changes in rime volume due to (dry) collisions with cloud and rain are computed at the particle level, with a local rime density evaluated as a function of both the liquid and ice particle diameters
     - in the wet growth regime, the densification process is computed as a rapidly adjusting bulk process, instead of instantenous particle-level densification.
 We also scale by the fraction of the mass rate that undergoes wet growth.
+    - shed liquid re-enters rain at ``D_\text{shd}`` at every temperature, and both donors supply the rain number.
+The reference applies the conversion to both donors below freezing, and above freezing supplies it for collected cloud water while declining it for collected rain, on the ground that snow is not expected to shed there.
+We do not make that distinction.
+The reference's own comment at that line allows that more heavily rimed ice would be expected to shed in those conditions, and the size assumption is the same one in both regimes.

 Below, we describe the different processes in more detail.